-I finally got the time to get some pictures together!
+I finally got the time to get some eclipse pictures together!
 Between increased duties at work, the long drive back from Tennessee, and hurricane Harvey, I have been a wee bit busy, sorry!

 Early on Saturday 19th my wife and I loaded up Buster (my MINI Countryman) and headed up to Memphis.
 We spend the night there and had a little fun on Beale street.
 Since it was my wife’s birthday and she was being nice enough to let me head to the eclipse, I figured she should have a little fun, and we did!
+We did make sure to call it a night early enough so that we wouldn’t have an issue driving up closer to the central line the next morning however.

 Sunday the 20th we ate lunch at the Hard Rock on Beale street (Hard Rocks are kinda our little tourist thing) and then headed for Paris, TN.
 This was our base camp as it allowed me to keep an eye on the weather and had easy access north, west or south to wherever the skies were clear.
 I could not afford to miss this so I was making sure.